Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 The drawback to this approach is that the party will be split into several smaller groups in the event of an attack.
 The advantage is that a small group of stealthy characters moving slowly might be able to sneak past enemies that clumsier characters would alert.
 A pair of rogues moving at a slow pace are much harder to detect when they leave their dwarf fighter friend behind.

 ### Noticing Threats
-Use the passive Wisdom ([Perception](/rules/ability-scores/#preception)) scores of the characters to determine whether anyone in the group notices a hidden threat.
+Use the passive Wisdom ([[Perception]]) scores of the characters to determine whether anyone in the group notices a hidden threat.
 The DM might decide that a threat can be noticed only by characters in a particular rank.
 For example, as the characters are exploring a maze of tunnels, the DM might decide that only those characters in the back rank have a chance to hear or spot a stealthy creature following the group, while characters in the front and middle ranks cannot.

-While traveling at a fast pace, characters take a –5 penalty to their passive Wisdom ([Perception](/rules/ability-scores/#preception)) scores to notice hidden threats.
+While traveling at a fast pace, characters take a –5 penalty to their passive Wisdom ([[Perception]]) scores to notice hidden threats.

 **Encountering Creatures.** If the DM determines that the adventurers encounter other creatures while they’re traveling, it’s up to both groups to decide what happens next.
 Either group might decide to attack, initiate a conversation, run away, or wait to see what the other group does.

 **Surprising Foes.** If the adventurers encounter a hostile creature or group, the DM determines whether the adventurers or their foes might be surprised when combat erupts.
 See the [Combat](/rules/combat/#surprise) section for more about surprise.

 ### Other Activities
 Characters who turn their attention to other tasks as the group travels are not focused on watching for danger.
-These characters don’t contribute their passive Wisdom ([Perception](/rules/ability-scores/#preception)) scores to the group’s chance of noticing hidden threats.
+These characters don’t contribute their passive Wisdom ([[Perception]]) scores to the group’s chance of noticing hidden threats.
 However, a character not watching for danger can do one of the following activities instead, or some other activity with the DM’s permission.

-**Navigate.** The character can try to prevent the group from becoming lost, making a Wisdom ([Survival](/rules/ability-scores/survival/)) check when the DM calls for it.
+**Navigate.** The character can try to prevent the group from becoming lost, making a Wisdom ([[Survival]]) check when the DM calls for it.

 **Draw a Map.** The character can draw a map that records the group’s progress and helps the characters get back on course if they get lost.
 No ability check is required.

-**Track.** A character can follow the tracks of another creature, making a Wisdom ([Survival](/rules/ability-scores/survival/)) check when the DM calls for it.
+**Track.** A character can follow the tracks of another creature, making a Wisdom ([[Survival]]) check when the DM calls for it.

-**Forage.** The character can keep an eye out for ready sources of food and water, making a Wisdom ([Survival](/rules/ability-scores/survival/)) check when the DM calls for it.
+**Forage.** The character can keep an eye out for ready sources of food and water, making a Wisdom ([[Survival]]) check when the DM calls for it.

 # The Environment
 By its nature, adventuring involves delving into places that are dark, dangerous, and full of mysteries to be explored.
 The rules in this section cover some of the most important ways in which adventurers interact with the environment in such places.

 ## Falling
 A fall from a great height is one of the most common hazards facing an adventurer.
 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
-The creature lands [prone](/rules/conditions/#prone/), unless it avoids taking damage from the fall.
+The creature lands [[Prone]], unless it avoids taking damage from the fall.

 ## Suffocating
 A creature can hold its breath for a number of minutes equal to 1 + its Constitution modifier (minimum of 30 seconds).